hse-digital-engineering/build-your-own-chatbot/README.md

 By participating in this workshop, you will achieve the following:

 - **Personalized Learning Assistant**: Create a chatbot that acts as a learning tutor.
-- **Interactive Study Tool**: Upload lecture scripts, ask questions about the content, or generate exam-related questions.
+- **Interactive Study Tool**: Use lecture scripts, ask questions about the content, or generate exam-related questions.
-- **Exam Preparation Support**: Use the chatbot to reinforce your understanding of key topics.

 ## Overview